mmomtchev/mmomtchev/ZOO-Project-mmomtchev-GSOC-2022.md

-# ZOO-Project GSOC 2022 Proposal by @mmomtchev
+# ZOO-Project GSoC 2022 Proposal by @mmomtchev

 ## Adding Node.js support for service implementation to be run from the ZOO-Kernel